-On successful completion of this course, the learners should able to
+On successful completion of this course, the learners should able ro

-- CO 1: Describe the mathematical tools that are needed to solve optimization problem - CO 2: Apply mathematical model (linear programming problem) for a physical situations like production, distribution of goods and economics. - CO 3: Analyze the results and propose recommendations in language understandable to the decision-making processes - CO 4: Evaluate transporting the products from origins to destinations with least transportation cost. - CO 5: Plan the resources required for a project and generate a plan and work schedule.
+CO1: Describe the mathematical tools that are needed to solve optimization problem

+- CO2: To apply mathematical model (linear programming problem) for a physical situations like production, distribution of goods and economics. - CO3: To analyse the results and propose recommendations in language understandable to the decisionmaking processes - CO 4: To evaluate transporting the products from origins to destinations with least transportation cost. - CO5: To plan the resources required for a project and generate a plan and work schedule.

-Unit -I INTRODUCTION TO OPERATION RESEARCH
+Unit-I INTRODUCTION TO OPERATION RESEARCH

-,Meaning-Nature - Characteristics - Scope - Models -Phases of Operations Research - Limitations- tools and techniques of Operations Research
+Operations Research - Meaning-Nature - Characteristics - Scope - Models - Limitations

-Unit -II LINEAR PROGRAMMING PROBLEM
+Unit-II LINEAR PROGRAMMING PROBLEM

-Linear programming - Mathematical formulation - Graphical Method - Standard form only - Simplex method -maximization problems only- Optimal Solutions - Limitations of Linear Programming Techniques
+Linear programming - Mathematical formulation - Graphical Method - Standard form only - Simplex method problems & involving <=(Less than or equal to) Constraints only and excluding degeneracy - Optimal Solutions - Limitations of Linear Programming Techniques

-Unit -III TRANSPORTATION AND ASSIGNMENT
+Unit-III TRANSPORTATION AND ASSIGNMENT